LibrariesHacked/librarylab/libraries-at-home/blogs.md

 ## Data

-This page makes use of two fields in the [library services shared spreasheet](https://airtable.com/shrKkzYDUNMMM6qrJ).
+This page makes use of two fields in an online [library services shared spreasheet](https://airtable.com/shrKkzYDUNMMM6qrJ).

 * Blog RSS Feed
 * Blog URL